of shelter facilities in Toronto

-Please fill out our form below to bring any comments, suggestions or concerns about our new shelter at 850/854 Bloor St. West to the attention of our Outreach & Communications Manager.
+Please fill out our form below to bring any comments or concerns about our new shelter at 850/854 Bloor St. West to the attention of our Outreach & Communications Manager.
 Questions or requests for information about shelter tours or our Community Liaison Committee are also welcome.
 Please allow 24-48 hours for a response.
 Thank you!

 The Breaking Barriers Program

 A primary outcome in our Bloor shelter program includes the establishment of an individualized service plan for every client, following the pillars of Life Management, Health & Wellness, Employment and Housing, and based on their level of need.
 These pillars of support form The Breaking Barriers Program, and are delivered in partnership with our Drop-In & Food Access Program, and Shelter/Housing at 973 Lansdowne Avenue.

 To decrease use of emergency shelter services by chronically homeless individuals, we assist clients to build their assets in Life Management, Health & Wellness, Income Security and Housing, coordinating rehousing as quickly as appropriate when they are ready, and engaging in strong community follow up support.